Dolfik1/Funogram/README.md

 #### Completed 👍:
 - getUpdates
 - getMe
-- sendMessage (partially completed, not tested all cases)
+- ❕sendMessage (partially completed, not tested all cases)
+- ❕forwardMessage (not tested)
-- forwardMessage (not tested)
+- ❕getUserProfilePhotos (not tested)
-- getUserProfilePhotos (not tested)
+- ❕getFile (not tested)

 ### In progress 🕐: